danbev/learning-linux-kernel/README.md

 before continuing the debugging session.

 ### .annobin_libc_start.c/__libc_start_main
 Can be found in /work/gcc/glibc/csu/libc-start.c.
+And recall that _start has placed all the parameters in the correct registers.
 ```c
 STATIC int
 LIBC_START_MAIN (int (*main) (int, char **, char ** MAIN_AUXVEC_DECL),